Can a quantum state over time resemble a quantum state at a single time?: Introduction

-Quantum theory as usually formalised contains a fundamental asymmetry between space and time.
-States of a system are defined at a single time, and evolve over time under the action of a Hamiltonian.
-This goes against physical intuitions from relativity, giving rise to the so-called `problem of time' in constructing quantum theories of gravity~\cite{isham1993}.
-It is also in marked contrast with classical probability theory, which can assign joint probabilities to events independent of their spatio-temporal relationships~\cite{pearl}.
-If the apparent asymmetry between space and time in quantum theory is fundamental, then the understanding of time given by quantum theory must be different from that of both relativity and classical mechanics.
+If the apparent asymmetry between space and time in quantum theory is fundamental, then the understanding of time given by quantum theory must be different from that suggested by a combination of relativity and classical probability theory.
 If, on the other hand, it is not fundamental then it should be removable.
 One way of removing the asymmetry would be to construct quantum states for composites over time.
 States would then be defined across both space and time, without a separate formalism describing evolution over time.

-The question of how to build a quantum state over time concerns the \emph{composition} of quantum systems.
-The conventional quantum formalism specifies how to represent the joint state of different systems existing at a given time: the state is given by a density matrix acting on the tensor product of the Hilbert spaces associated with the component systems.
-This is the case regardless of whether the components are spatially separated systems or different degrees of freedom of a single system.
-But there is another sort of composite system besides these, namely one where the components exist at different times.

-There have been a variety of proposals for expressing quantum theory in a manner that treats space and time in a more even-handed fashion.
-The sum-over-histories approach to quantum dynamics~\cite{feynman,Sorkin1997} and the program of consistent/decoherent histories~\cite{griffiths1984consistent,omnes1988logical,GellmannHartle1990} are examples.
-More recently, there have been a family of proposals with a distinctively operational flavour, such as the multi-time formalism of Aharonov {\em et al.}~\cite{aharonov2009multiple}, and various proposals that focus on causal structure~\cite{Hardy3385,PhysRevLett.101.060401,leiferspekkens:bayesian,fitzsimonsjonesvedral:causation,oreshkovetal:nocausal}.